Pricing Changes: Why It Works & How to Increase Prices to Drive Growth

 Offer legacy pricing to your early adopters — Legacy pricing means that customers are guaranteed the price will not increase for the same product.
 This is typically offered to customers that may be more sensitive to a price increase.

 Set timeline expectations with customers for price changes — Changing your prices should be something that you do regularly but appropriately.
-The change could come automatically after a given number of months, or it could come as new features are rolled out.
+The pricing change could come automatically after a given number of months, or it could come as new features are rolled out.
 Whatever the schedule, clearly setting those expectations will help eliminate shock and pushback from customers.

 Communicate with clarity and stick to your decision— Every aspect of the price change should be communicated clearly and in advance.
-More importantly, once you've made the decision to change pricing, you should not reverse it.
+More importantly, once you've made the decision to change the current pricing, you should not reverse it.
 If you've done the proper research and preparations, then you have what you need to support your decision, which will help you easily communicate the changes and why you're making them, to your customers.

 The golden rule of price increases: Treat pricing as a process

 Thinking of pricing as something you spend a little time on when you launch and then forget about, as many businesses do, leaves a lot of money on the table and severely limits your possibility for growth.
 The market is constantly evolving.
 Hopefully, your product is continuously improving as well.
 When all the variables that go into pricing are changing, but your pricing isn't, it's a problem.
 Instead, pricing should be a process.
 One that is refined regularly to keep up with changes in your product, in those of competitors, with the state of the economy, and with the software market as a whole.
-It is on ongoing process.
+It is an ongoing process.

 Make data-driven pricing changes with Price Intelligently